 Calibration and Decision Reliability

-- Reliability by class, not only global.
+- Reliability per class, not only global.

 - Threshold sensitivity under scenario perturbations.